Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 If you are planning on roasting the sunflower seeds, you will need to do the following:

-- Cut flower with sharp knife or scissors when the seed head begins to turn brown.
+- Cut the flower with a sharp knife or scissors when the seed head begins to turn brown.

 - Hang upside down to dry, then rub the seed head to release the seeds.